AstridSuhartono/bootcamp-homework9/PROJECT_README.md

 ## Questions

-Please contact me for any questions related to the application through the email below:
+Please contact me for any questions related to the application through the information below:

 Github username: astrid

-Github Email: <sf>
+Github Email: <astrid@yahoo.com>